NeoGeographyToolkit/StereoPipeline/src/asp/IceBridge/README.txt

 StereoPipeline/src/asp/IceBridge/full_processing_script.py

-It is important to note that sometimes the camera changes in mid-flight.
-One should not process together images that do not all have the same camera calibration file.
+The complete list of cameras for all flights is in camera_lookup.txt which is parsed automatically by full_processing_script.py, handling cameras that changed in mid-flight.

+See also the notes at special_cases.txt.